USS Winslow (DD-53): Design and construction

 Winslow was authorized in March 1913 as the third of six ships of the O'Brien class, which was an improved version of the Cassin-class destroyers authorized in 1911.
 Construction of the vessel was awarded to William Cramp & Sons of Philadelphia which laid down her keel on 1 October 1913.
 On 11 February 1915, Winslow was launched by sponsor Miss Natalie E. Winslow, grandniece of the ship's namesake, John Ancrum Winslow.
 The ship was the second ship named for Winslow, a US Navy officer notable for sinking the Confederate commerce raider CSS Alabama during the American Civil War.
 As built, the destroyer was 305 ft 3 in in length, 31 ft 1 in abeam, and drew 10 ft 4.5 in.
 The ship had a standard displacement of 1050 LT and displaced 1171 LT when fully loaded.

 Winslow had two Zoelly steam turbines that drove her two screw propellers, and an additional pair triple-expansion steam engines, each connected to one of the propeller shafts, for cruising purposes.
 Four oil-burning White-Forster boilers powered the engines, which could generate 17000 shp, moving the ship at up to 29 kn.

 Winslow's main battery consisted of four 4 in/50 caliber Mark 9 guns, with each gun weighing in excess of 6100 lb.
 The guns fired 33 lb armor-piercing projectiles at 2900 ft/s.
 At an elevation of 20°, the guns had a range of 15920 yd.

 Winslow was also equipped with eight 21 in torpedo tubes.
 The General Board of the United States Navy had called for two anti-aircraft guns for the O'Brien-class ships, as well as provisions for laying up to 36 floating mines.
 From sources, it is unclear if these recommendations were followed for Winslow or any of the other ships of the class.

 Winslow carried out Sea trials from 29 June to 1 July 1915, reaching a maximum speed of 29.90 kn over the measured mile and an average speed of 29.054 kn over a 4 hour full-power trial.

 Pre-World War I

-Winslow was commissioned into the United States Navy on 7 August 1915 under the command of Lieutenant Commander Neil E. Nichols.
+Winslow was commissioned into the United States Navy on 7 August 1915.
 After trials off the upper east coast, Winslow joined the 6th Division, Atlantic Fleet Torpedo Flotilla.
 The destroyer participated in maneuvers in Cuban waters during the winter of 1915 and 1916 and, in the spring, began operations along the eastern seaboard.
 By October 1916, she was serving in coastal waters near Newport, Rhode Island.